eryomandco/DemoProjectUI/README.md

 ### **You can run tests in PyCharm terminal using the command:**
 > python3 -m pytest --alluredir=test_results/

+OR

+> python -m pytest --alluredir=test_results/

 test_results/ is the folder where allure reports are included.
 You may use your own directory

 ### **To run the tests you need to install packages with the command:**
 > pip install -r requirements.txt

+NOTICE:
+Your version of allure-pytest may be different